schmidthole/genesis/README.md

 a minimalist and opinionated installation template for golang applications. this is mostly for me to not have to deal with writing the same script for every application.

-`genesis` will stage and install a Golang application onto a linux host and run it as a systemd service.
+`genesis` will stage and install a  application binary onto a linux host and run it as a systemd service.
 It assumes the following:

 * The app will be run from `/opt/{app_name}/{app_binary}`